Qubit-based distributed frame synchronization for quantum key distribution: Introduction

 Inspired by the distributed frame synchronization method used in classical communication \cite{2000.Adriaan.J.IEEE}, we propose a qubit-based distributed frame synchronization method that can overcome the above limitations in Qubit4Sync.
 In our method, Alice periodically inserts a segment within the synchronization string into quantum states.
 This allows Bob to execute the qubit-based synchronization algorithm and distill the secure key bits continuously and simultaneously, even in the presence of the inherent jitter of the system clock.

-The proposed qubit-based distributed frame synchronization method was tested in a polarization-based BB84 system with a frequency of 50 MHz.
-Experimental results demonstrate that the system can establish synchronization using the proposed method with a synchronization string of length $L=10^5$ under a maximum transmittance loss of 29.7~dB.
-Furthermore, we compared our distributed frame synchronization method with Qubit4Sync in the same system, operating in continuously running mode.
-Experimental results show that when the system operation time exceeds 80 s, our method maintains a low quantum bit error rate and hence extracts secure key bits, whereas Qubit4Sync fails under these conditions.
-In addition, we demonstrate that our method can execute time offset recovery successfully without lengthening $L$ at a larger channel loss via post-processing.
+The proposed qubit-based distributed frame synchronization method was tested in a polarization-based BB84 system.
+Experimental results demonstrate that the system, operating at a repetition rate of $625$ MHz can establish synchronization using the proposed method with a synchronization string of length $L=10^4$ under a maximum transmittance loss of 29.2~dB. \blk We compared our distributed frame synchronization method with Qubit4Sync in the same system, operating in continuously running mode.
+Experimental results show that when the system operation at a frequency of 50 MHz and time exceeds 80 s, our method maintains a low quantum bit error rate and hence extracts secure key bits, whereas Qubit4Sync fails under these conditions.
+Furthermore, our method exhibits stability over a one-hour stability test. \blk In addition, we demonstrate that our method can execute time offset recovery successfully without lengthening $L$ at a larger channel loss via post-processing.

 The remainder of this paper is organized as follows: In Sections~\ref{Robust and fast qubit-based frame synchronization algorithm} and \ref{Frame synchronization under high loss}, we describe our synchronization algorithm in detail.
 Section~\ref{EXPERIMENT AND RESULTS} presents our experimental results.
 Finally, we summarize our work in Section~\ref{Conclusion}.